Work Zone Mobility and Safety Program

 Oregon Department of Transportation Three Levels of TMPs

-As a result of the 10-year, $3 billion Oregon Transportation Investment Act (OTIA), a significant period of construction began in Oregon.
-To keep traffic and freight moving during this time, the Oregon DOT (ODOT) instituted a statewide traffic mobility program and is focusing on identifying and addressing mobility issues for projects prior to and during the design phase and through the development and implementation of TMPs.
-The goal of the TMPs is to address the traffic-related impacts of the construction projects in a cost-effective, timely manner with minimal interference to the traveling public through the effective application of traditional and innovative traffic mitigation strategies.
-Read more
+To keep traffic and freight moving, the Oregon DOT (ODOT) instituted a statewide traffic mobility program that focuses on identifying and addressing mobility issues for construction projects prior to and during the design phase and through the development and implementation of TMPs.
+The goal of the TMPs is to address the traffic-related impacts of projects in a cost-effective, timely manner with minimal interference to the traveling public through the effective application of traditional and innovative traffic mitigation strategies.
+Read more…

 Rhode Island Department of Transportation

-The Rhode Island DOT (RIDOT) developed requirements for Transportation Management Plan (TMP) preparation and submission.
+The Rhode Island DOT (RIDOT) developed requirements for transportation management plan (TMP) preparation and submission.
 The TMP strategies selected for a project are based on the project's Impact Level.
 Projects assigned as Impact Level 1 or 2 are considered significant projects.
 Projects assigned a Level 3 are considered to have moderate impacts, and projects assigned a Level 4 are considered to have low impacts.
-To assist designers in preparing TMPs for projects, RIDOT developed a set of four TMP Templates and four Sample TMPs, one for each Work Zone Impact Level.
-Read more
+To assist designers in preparing TMPs for projects, RIDOT developed TMP Templates and Sample TMPs for each Impact Level.
+Read more…

 Tennessee Department of Transportation